8.4. Directives#

 This directive creates a task which resides on the local node.
 The task has

-the user-defined object name specified in name
+the user-defined object name specified in name.
+The assigned object

-.
+identifier is returned in id.
 This identifier is used to access the task

 with other task related directives.